ivarlovlie/auroraklinikken.no/README.md

 ## Deploy

-The site is deployed with vercel, every push to `master` is exposed in production, and every push to `develop` is exposed in preview environments.
+The site is deployed with vercel, every push to `master` is exposed in production, and every push to anything else is exposed in preview environments.